anton2920/ProCalc/README.md

 After that, run `ldconfig(8)`.
 Do `sudo ldconfig`, there's no harm in it.

 ### Installation notes
 You can build ProCalc without SDL (SDL2), but it will have limited functionality.
 If you are sure, that you have `libSDL2.so` installed on your system, you can specify its path via `LDFLAGS`.
-For that, instead of `./configure` run `./configure LDFLAGS = -L/path/to/SDL2/lib`.
-To specify `SDL2.h` use `./configure CPPFLAGS='-I /path/to/SDL2/header'`
+For that, instead of `./configure` run `./configure LDFLAGS=-L/path/to/SDL2/lib`.
+To specify `SDL2.h` use `./configure CPPFLAGS=-I /path/to/SDL2/header`

 ## Licence
 It distributes only under GPLv2 licence.
 Go to https://www.gnu.org/licenses/ for more information